OpusCapita/react-crudeditor/README.md

 The shape of **model.translations** object should correspond to preferred format for [@opuscapita/i18n](https://github.com/OpusCapita/i18n) library.
 Message keys convention:

 1. Model name is defined by `model.name` key.
-2. Model tabs labels are defined by keys with the following pattern: `model.tab.TAB_NAME`.
+2. Model tabs labels are defined by keys with the following pattern: `model.tab.<tab name>`
-3. Model sections labels are defined by keys with the following pattern: `model.section.SECTION_NAME`.
+3. Model sections labels are defined by keys with the following pattern: `model.section.<section name>`
-4. Model fields labels are defined by keys with the following pattern: `model.field.FIELD_NAME`.
+4. Model fields labels are defined by keys with the following pattern: `model.field.<field name>`
-5. Messages for custom field validation errors are defined by keys with the following pattern: `model.field.FIELD_NAME.error.ERROR_ID`.
+5. Messages for custom field validation errors are defined by keys with the following pattern: `model.field.<field name>.error.<error id>`.

 If no translation is defined for some field/section/tab, the corresponding label is obtained by converting camelcase id/name to titlecase message.
 For example, `maxOrderValue` is displayed as `Max Order Value`.